Huge Increase In Royal Ascot Audience

 The game kicks off at 8:00pm on Saturday 13th June 2026 at Levi’s Stadium in Santa Clara, California.
 It’s Qatar’s first Group B match and probably their biggest test yet since qualifying for a World Cup on merit for the first time in their history.

-Meshaal Barsham; Pedro Miguel, Bassam Al-Rawi, Lucas Mendes, Homam Ahmed; Karim Boudiaf, Abdulaziz Hatem, Mohammed Waad; Akram Afif, Almoez Ali, Ahmed Alaaeldin
+Meshaal Barsham; Pedro Miguel, Boualem Khoukhi, Lucas Mendes, Homam Al-Amin; Karim Boudiaf, Abdulaziz Hatem, Ahmed Fathi; Akram Afif, Almoez Ali, Hassan Al-Haydos

 Gregor Kobel; Silvan Widmer, Manuel Akanji, Nico Elvedi, Ricardo Rodriguez; Granit Xhaka, Denis Zakaria, Remo Freuler; Dan Ndoye, Breel Embolo, Noah Okafor